 Well of San Pancrazio

-Dating back to the 13th century, the well of San Pancrazio and its fountain were an important water supply for Cagliari until the 19th century, when the well was rebuilt underground and then closed for the high maintenance costs.
+Dating back to the 13th century, the well of San Pancrazio and its fountain were an important water supply for Cagliari until the 19th century.
+That’s when the well was rebuilt underground and then closed for the high maintenance costs.

 For those times, the underground well was a complex work of engineering, especially for the creation of tunnels and galleries that hosted machinery, beasts of burden and workers.
 The entrance to the underground well is in Piazza Indipendenza, close to the National Archeology Museum.